 Going the opposite direction and making things too vague cause you to fall into one of the biggest pitfalls of the RFP process.

 Things tend to go haywire when conversations stay high level for too long.
-High level conversations are great at the outset of the project, but not in the RFP.
+High-level conversations are great at the outset of the project, but not in the RFP.

-Simply put, you can’t request specific details that are needed to insure a successful project when you keep things high-level for too long.
+Simply put, you can’t request specific details that are needed to ensure a successful project when you keep things high-level for too long.
 The way we fix that is by focusing on the timeline and what will happen during the course of the design / development process.

-High Level: RFP includes information about the entire company, but no bios on who is actually going to work on the project.
+High level: RFP includes information about the entire company, but no bios on who is actually going to work on the project.

 Improved: RFP includes detailed information about the team that will be working on the project, just like the RFP responses from vendor agencies will.
 This starts to establish a relationship and improves the responses you receive.

-High Level: RFP includes a bullet point list of integrations that they’ll need to use.
+High level: RFP includes a bullet point list of integrations that they’ll need to use.

 Improved: Not all integrations are equal.
 One could take ten minutes and another fifty hours.
 Instead of just a high-level bullet point list, inquire to the potential partners whether or not they’ve done a Salesforce web to API before, how many times they’ve done it, and request links to that work.